dgvergel/dgvergel.github.io/_posts/2026-09-08-composable-password-validation.md

 ### Runtime validation

-Finally, as an example, the following `main()` function shows how to use the validator with strings entered at runtime:
+Finally, the following `main()` function demonstrates how the validator can be used with passwords entered at runtime:

 <div class="dgv-cb">
 {% include composable-password-validation/cb-7.html %}